scality/metalk8s/BUILDING.md

 - `populate_iso`: populate the ISO file tree
 - `vagrantup`: spawn a development environment using Vagrant

-By default, i.e. if you only type `doit` with no arguments, the `iso` task is executed.
+By default, i.e. if you only type `./doit.sh` with no arguments, the `iso` task is executed.

 You can also run a subset of the build only: